 File Form N-400

 Form N-400 lists various reasons for filing for citizenship (or naturalization) including a bona fide marriage to a U.S. citizen.
-Complete and file the form according to the instructions of the USCIS (United States Citizenship and Immigration Services) shown on their website.
+Complete and file the form according to the instructions of the USCIS (the United States Citizenship and Immigration Services) shown on their website.
 The USCIS resources will also inform you about the documents and photographs they require in your application.
 Here are the basics.

 Documents needed to file a Form N-400: